vuduclong0309/SL-DE-Case-Study/Case Study Requirements.md

 1. Provide a DAG or ochestration diagram
 2. This is not a docker skill test - you may use (AWS MWAA or DBT)

+### Enriching company data with external webhooks & APIs.

 Each time a sale happens, the warehouse will pack the product and send it to a 3rd party logistics handler to deliver.
-Assuming we wanted to enrich our sales data with tracking data accurate up to 1 minute or 1 hour, how would you go about consuming it - you can assume the following API is used https://developers.aftership.com/reference/webhook.
-You can assume the webhook's data landing is S3, or any other comparable cloud bucket.
+Assuming we wanted to enrich our sales data with tracking data accurate up to 1 minute or 1 hour.
+How would you go about consuming this webhook (https://developers.aftership.com/reference/webhook).
+You will be landing the webhook data in S3, or any other comparable cloud bucket.

-3. Consider each line sales item is being shipped out and then tracked by a third party logistics tracker, that has provided a webhook.
+1. Consider each line sales item is being shipped out and then tracked by a third party logistics tracker, that has provided a webhook.
 How would you design the ingestion architecture - support your explnation with a systems diagram.
 You may useas the reference webhook
-4. Aftership also offers an API, discuss how your systems design would be different and discuss the pros and cons of ingesting via REST API vs. Webhook
+2. Aftership also offers an API, discuss how your systems design would be different and discuss the pros and cons of ingesting via REST API vs. Webhook
+3. Discuss the differences in implmentation

 ### Error Handling
 1. Something is wrong with the data set when you attempt to load it - can you spot the problem is?